-- Keep energy up- We have more catering points… snacks and drinks available on the lower deck, with hot food and drinks from the kitchen upstairs.
+- Keep energy up- We have more catering for snacks, hot food and drinks from the kitchen upstairs in the club house.

 - Get your boat completely ready to hitch for towing, and join one of the queues for departure, making sure there is room for other boats to pass where you are waiting - you will see why below.

 - When your boat nears the front of the queue, you / your driver can go and collect your car, and bring it up the ramp into the hitching area.

 - NOTE: The one way system from the morning will be reversed – follow the marshals’ instructions.

 - When you arrive in the hitching area, let a marshal know what boat you are collecting and we will call out so your boat can be brought forward from its place in the queue for hitching - this is why everyone needs to leave room for boats to pass them

 - If you're a singleton sailor and have to leave your boat to collect your car, one of the marshals will look after your boat for you, and can bring it to your car when you get to the hitching area.